 In your words, what do you do at ECC?

-The CIO provides vision and strong leadership for the IT Department, as well as assists ECC's leadership team in coordinating an array of strategies and technologies in analysis, planning, and implementation of strategic, academic and administrative technology services across the college.
-I also provide leadership and vision for the development and use of information systems, resources and technologies that support the college's academic and administrative needs, while leveraging my knowledge of technology and business processes to optimize IT operations at ECC.
+The CIO provides vision and strong leadership for the IT Department and assists ECC's leadership team in coordinating an array of strategies and technologies in analysis, planning, and implementation of strategic, academic, and administrative technology services across the college.
+I also provide leadership and vision for developing and using information systems, resources, and technologies that support the college's academic and administrative needs while leveraging my knowledge of technology and business processes to optimize IT operations at ECC.

 What would you do if you were ECC president for a day?

-I would try to meet with as many random students as I could to hear their feedback, concerns and recommendations on how to make ECC a better place for teaching and learning.
+I would try to meet with as many random students as possible to hear their feedback, concerns, and recommendations on making ECC a better place for teaching and learning.